JingtianWu/OmniWizz/README.md

 4. Visit `https://<username>.github.io/<repository-name>/` to access OmniWizz.

-For offline demos or memory-constrained deployments, enable `TEST_MODE` in `backend/config.py`.
+For offline demos or memory-constrained deployments, enable `TEST_MODE` either in `backend/config.py` or via an environment variable.
 This skips calling the remote GPT and DiffRhythm services and uses bundled mock data so the API and frontend can run without external dependencies.

 ---